randy3k/Terminus/README.md

     "terminus_open", {
-        "config_name": None,     # the shell config name, use `None` for the default config "cmd": None,             # the cmd to execute "cwd": None,             # the working directory
+        "config_name": None,     # the shell config name, use `None` for the default config "cmd": None,             # the cmd to execute "shell_cmd": None,       # a script to execute in a shell
+                                 # bash on Unix and cmd.exe on Windows
+        "cwd": None,             # the working directory
         "working_dir": None,     # alias of "cwd"
         "env": {},               # extra environmental variables